 Janet St. James

-Before beginning a career in journalism, Janet earned a teaching certificate and completed her student teaching in the Arlington Independent School District.
+Before working at WFAA-TV, Janet worked at KOCO-TV in Oklahoma City and KTAB-TV in Abilene.
+Prior to that, Janet earned a teaching certificate and completed her student teaching in the Arlington Independent School District.
 She was certified to teach journalism, speech and English in secondary school.
-Janet received her bachelor's degree from the University of Texas at Austin.
+Janet received her bachelor's degree from the University of Texas at Austin. .

 When did you decide you wanted to be a journalist?